algolia/instantsearch/docgen/src/Styling.md

 ```

 You can retrieve the default class names used by a widget by accessing the `defaultClassNames` attribute on a component.
-The goal of the [`mergeClassNames`]() function is to add your own class names to the default ones.
+The goal of the [`extendTheme`]() function is to add your own class names to the default ones.
 It will create a new object, containing both default and new class names.

 Now the searchBox has a green submit button and it has kept the default theme provided out-of-the-box.